Here in Ohio, the forsythia is about to bloom, trees are budding, and daffodils are everywhere.

 It happens every year.

-And, in between washing walls and windows, putting away sweaters and mittens, and hauling out the flipflops, you can take a few minutes to spring clean your digital presence.
+And, in between washing walls and windows, putting away sweaters and mittens, and hauling out the flip flops, you can take a few minutes to spring clean your digital presence.

-Like traditional cleaning, you need to do it and it isn’t always fun, but the results are well worth the effort you invest.
+Like traditional cleaning, you need to do it, and it isn’t always fun, but the results are well worth the effort you invest.

-Five Steps to Digital Spring Cleaning
+Take these Five Steps to Digital Spring Cleaning

-Your digital presence is defined in large part by the your website, your blog, and your social networking profiles.
+Your digital presence is defined in large part by your website, your blog, and your social networking profiles.
 Take the time to go back and review each of them.
 Does your website accurately reflect your business?
 Is it time to give it an updated look and feel?
 What about your blog?
-(My personal blog is waaay out of date and I have neglected it sadly for many, many months.
+(My personal blog is waaay out of date, and I have neglected it sadly for many, many months.
 It’s at the top of my to-do list.)

 How about your social networking profiles?
 Take the time to review things like your “friends” and old notes or page “likes.”
 Look at your Facebook Timeline image, your Google+ banner, and your Twitter background.
 Reread your LinkedIn profile.
 Review your Twitter lists.
 How about the people you are following or those who you’ve accepted as friends, are they still important?